-- if the associated hitPolicy is UNIQUE, the value of an instance of DecisionTable is the value of the conclusion of the only applicable rule (see clause 8.3.3, Decision Rule, for the definition of rule applicability); - if the associated hitPolicy is FIRST, the value of an instance of DecisionTable is the value of the conclusion of the first applicable rule, according to the rule ordering; - if the associated hitPolicy is PRIORITY, the value of an instance of DecisionTable is the value of the conclusion of the of the first applicable rule, according to the ordering of the outputEntry in the clause of its conclusion (see clause 8.3.2, Decision Table Clause); - if the associated hitPolicy is ANY, the value of an instance of DecisionTable is the value of any of the applicable rules; - if the associated hitPolicy is UNORDEREDCOLLECT and an aggregation is specified, the value of an instance of DecisionTable is the result of applying the aggregation function specified by the aggregation attribute of the DecisionTable to the unordered set of the values of the conclusions of all the applicable rules; if the aggregation attribute is not specified, the value of the decision table is the unordered set itself; - if the associated hitPolicy is RULE ORDER, the value of an instance of DecisionTable is the result of applying the aggregation function specified by the aggregation attribute of the DecisionTable to the setlist of the values of the conclusions of all the applicable rules, ordered according to the rule ordering; - if the associated hitPolicy is OUTPUT ORDER, the value of an instance of DecisionTable is the result of applying the aggregation function specified by the aggregation attribute of the DecisionTable to the setlist of the values of the conclusions of all the applicable rules, ordered according to the ordering of the outputEntry in the clause of its conclusion (see clause 8.3.2, Decision Table Clause).
+- if the associated hitPolicy is UNIQUE, the value of an instance of DecisionTable is the value of the conclusion of the only applicable rule (see clause 8.3.3, Decision Rule, for the definition of rule applicability); - if the associated hitPolicy is FIRST, the value of an instance of DecisionTable is the value of the conclusion of the first applicable rule, according to the rule ordering; - if the associated hitPolicy is PRIORITY, the value of an instance of DecisionTable is the value of the conclusion of the first applicable rule, according to the ordering of the outputEntry in the clause of its conclusion (see clause 8.3.2, Decision Table Clause); - if the associated hitPolicy is ANY, the value of an instance of DecisionTable is the value of any of the applicable rules; - if the associated hitPolicy is COLLECT and an aggregation is specified, the value of an instance of DecisionTable is the result of applying the aggregation function specified by the aggregation attribute of the DecisionTable to the unordered set of the values of the conclusions of all the applicable rules; if the aggregation attribute is not specified, the value of the decision table is the unordered set itself; - if the associated hitPolicy is RULE ORDER, the value of an instance of DecisionTable is the list of the values of the conclusions of all the applicable rules, ordered according to the rule ordering; - if the associated hitPolicy is OUTPUT ORDER, the value of an instance of DecisionTable is the list of the values of the conclusions of all the applicable rules, ordered according to the ordering of the outputEntry in the clause of its conclusion (see clause 8.3.2, Decision Table Clause).

 DecisionTable has an optional Boolean attribute isComplete.
-If an instance of DecisionTable has an isComplete attribute, the value of the attribute MUSTSHALL be false is the DecisionTable is not complete.
+If an instance of DecisionTable has an isComplete attribute, the value of the attribute SHALL be false is the DecisionTable is not complete.
 An instance of DecisionTable is said to be complete if and only if, for any valid binding of the DecisionTable inputVariables, at least one of the DecisionTable rules is applicable (see also clause 8.2.12).

 DecisionTable has an optional Boolean attribute isConsistent.
-If an instance of DecisionTable has an isConsistent attribute, the value of the attribute MUSTSHALL be false unless the DecisionTable is consistent.
+If an instance of DecisionTable has an isConsistent attribute, the value of the attribute SHALL be false unless the DecisionTable is consistent.
 An instance of DecisionTable is said to be consistent if and only if, for any valid binding of the DecisionTable inputVariables, all the applicable rules have the same value.